 Before starting the test, remember that keeping your older adult safe always comes before anything else.

 Let your senior know that this is not a contest.
 They should walk in a purposeful manner at a safe pace, but don’t need to rush.

 We’d also suggest using a prominent distance marker that your older adult can easily see and won’t trip over – a chair, garbage can, end table, etc.

-Next Step See how to give a TUG test to your older adult (2 minutes)
+Next Step See how to give the simple Timed Up and Go (TUG) test at home (2 minutes)